Salome (opera)

 Salome, Op.
 54, is an opera in one act by Richard Strauss.
 The libretto is Hedwig Lachmann's German translation of the 1891 French play Salomé by Oscar Wilde, edited by the composer.
 Strauss dedicated the opera to his friend Sir Edgar Speyer.

-The opera is famous (at the time of its premiere, infamous) for its "Dance of the Seven Veils".
-The final scene is frequently heard as a concert-piece for dramatic sopranos.
+The opera is famous (at the time of its premiere, was infamous) for its "Dance of the Seven Veils".

 Composition history

 Oscar Wilde originally wrote his Salomé in French.
 Strauss saw the Lachmann version of the play in Max Reinhardt's production at the Kleines Theater in Berlin on 15 November 1902, and immediately set to work on an opera.
 The play's formal structure was well-suited to musical adaptation.
 Wilde himself described Salomé as containing "refrains whose recurring motifs make it so like a piece of music and bind it together as a ballad".
 Strauss pared down Lachmann's German text to what he saw as its essentials, and in the process reduced it by nearly half, which included removing some of Wilde's recurring motifs.

 Strauss composed the opera to a German libretto, and that is the version that has become widely known.
 In 1907, Strauss made an alternate version in French, working with the musicologist Romain Rolland with the objective of retaining as much of the Wilde original as possible, a procedure which also required alterations to the musical score.
 This French version was used by Mary Garden, the world's most famous proponent of the role, when she sang the opera in New York, Chicago, Milwaukee, Paris, and other cities.
 Marjorie Lawrence sang the role both in French (for Paris) and in German (for the Metropolitan Opera, New York) in the 1930s.
 The French version is much less well known today, although it was revived in Lyon in 1990, and recorded by Kent Nagano with Karen Huffstodt in the title role and José van Dam as Jochanaan.
 In 2011, the French version was staged by Opéra Royal de Wallonie in Liège, starring June Anderson.